 In order to facilitate the sending of plain Java objects, the WebServiceTemplate has a number of send(..) methods that take an Object as an argument for a message's data content.
 The method marshalSendAndReceive(..) in the WebServiceTemplate class delegates the conversion of the request object to XML to a Marshaller, and the conversion of the response XML to an object to an Unmarshaller.
-(For more information about marshalling and unmarshaller, refer to Chapter 8, Marshalling XML using O/X Mappers.)
+(For more information about marshalling and unmarshaller, refer to the Spring documentation.)
 By using the marshallers, your application code can focus on the business object that is being sent or received and not be concerned with the details of how it is represented as XML.
-In order to use the marshalling functionality, you have to set a marshaller and unmarshaller with the marshaller/unmarshaller properties of the WebServiceTemplate class.
+In order to use the marshalling functionality, you have to set a marshaller and unmarshaller with the marshaller properties of the WebServiceTemplate class.